The Essential Guide to Tax Implications of Selling a Business in the UK

 Can I Sell My Business Without Paying CGT?

-It may be somewhat surprising to hear, but yes, there is a way to pay zero Capital Gains Tax on the sale of a company.
-This involves selling the business to an Employee Ownership Trust (or EOT).
-It has, unsurprisingly, become a very popular way to exit – but a note of caution.
-EOT does not suit everyone or every situation and you must be careful to take good advice before committing to this route.
+It has, unsurprisingly, become a very popular way to exit, but it remains to be seen whether enough of an incentive remains to attract sellers moving forward.
+Whatever your tax position, EOT does not suit everyone or every situation and you must be careful to take good advice before committing to this route.
 For more information, please see our EOT pages.

 What is Business Asset Disposal Relief (formerly known as Entrepreneurs Relief)?